Virtakuono/.kml-repository/README.md

      a nickname.
   2. Spelling.
 Nothing gets transferred to the master map without a brief review.
 Please make this review a bit easier by avoiding excessive capitalisation, broken engrish and the like.
+  3. Removing Points of Interest: Removing old and outdated info is as important (if not more important) as adding new ones.
+     When one removes a line from the spreadsheet, it is often hard to distinguish whether this was an erroneous edit, vandalism or something that should be published.
+Thus, if you feel that there is a POI that should not be there, please go to the [spreadsheet](https://docs.google.com/spreadsheets/d/1-34A8wdzOaiz36Mnx74PbDsaRGTcCZP92rPLV9aP3fM/edit#gid=0) and write into the description section of the relevant POI something like:
+     "This shop has been closed since May 2013" or "I was there, I did not see a camel souq", if possible, along with your initials, contact information or a nickname.
+Alternatively, send an email to complain.

 Should you want to contribute code, icons, or add new types of points of interest, I recommend you fork the repository, do your changes